SECTION 1: TEAM MATCH PLAY RULES

 A shooter's shot is considered completed after all balls have come to a final resting position.
 If, within five (5) seconds of all balls reaching their final resting position, a ball shifts, turns or otherwise moves by itself, the ball shall remain in the position it assumed and play continues.

 A hanging ball that falls into a pocket by itself after being motionless for 5 seconds (or longer) shall remain pocketed and play will continue.
-If the hanging ball is the 9-ball, the 9-ball should be replaced and play continues.
-If the hanging ball is the cue ball, the cue ball should be replaced as near as possible to their original position immediately prior to the incident.
+If the hanging ball is the 8-ball or the cue ball, that ball should be replaced as near as possible to its original position immediately prior to the incident and play continues.

 NOTE: In regard to coaching leagues, no coaching is allowed once all balls come to rest and it is the incoming player's turn at the table.